pwolthausen/k8s-workshops/1-Workloads/readme.md

 1. Edit the deployment.yaml file locally.
 Once changes are complete, run the above command again to update the k8s resource
 2. Edit the deployment resource directly through k8s using `kubectl edit deploy [deployment_name]`.
 Note that this uses vi to edit the resource directly.

 You can also use the `kubeclt patch` command to change specific fields in the resource without having to open an editor.

-#### Note
-Whenever the deployment is modified, the update strategy defined will come into play.
-The readiness Probe is configured to wait 30 seconds before it starts to ensure the update strategy does not roll out too quickly.
-This should allow you time to watch the rollout strategy in action.

 ## Setting Variables for the container